pauline-schtt/tccm-homeworks/project3/INSTALL.md

 ## Test

 The program was tested on MacOS Sequoia 15.2 and Ubuntu 24.04.
-You could find the examples of the input file as well as the obtained trajectory from it in `data` folder.
-Please, pay close attention to the obtained values of energies during the simulation.
+You can find an example input file in the `data` folder, while the corresponding output files can be found in the `test` folder.
+As no random velocity initialization is performed, you should obtain qualitatively similar results when running the program with the test input.

 ## Cleaning up